-- 1. The Fisheries (Reporting) Regulations 2017 require reporting of all NFPS captures (dead or alive).
+- 1. It is a legal requirement to report all NFPS captures (dead or alive).
 It is an offence to fail to report. - 2.
 All permit holders and skippers must know the law and be able to file an NFPS catch report using their vessel's Electronic Reporting system. - 3.
 Fisheries New Zealand observers file their own NFPS catch reports, but this does NOT mean the vessel's obligation to report has been removed. - 4.
 Captures means that the NFPS has become fixed, entangled, or trapped in such a way that it cannot move freely or free itself from any part of the fishing gear. (includes for example tori lines and paravanes) - 5.
-Deck strikes means seabirds injured or dead from colliding with the vessel, or any that need crew assistance to leave the vessel because they are disoriented. - 6.
+Deck strikes mean seabirds injured or dead from colliding with the vessel, or any that need crew assistance to leave the vessel because they are disoriented. - 6.
 Treat all animals with respect and care (dead or alive). - 7.
 Return all NFPS to the sea promptly and carefully unless required to be kept on board by a Fisheries New Zealand observer. - 8.
 Unauthorised retention or any further interference with protected species is an offence under the Wildlife Act 1953. - 9.
 If unsure of the species name (NFPS code) use the generic codes provided. - 10.
-E-logbook Users Instructions and Codes can be found here: https://www.fisheries.govt.nz/dmsdocument/37982-Fisheries-E-logbook-Users-Instructions-and-Codes-Circular-2019
+E-logbook Users Instructions and Codes can be found here: tinyurl.com/MPI-logbook